scrntnstrnglr/SpotifyVisualization/README.md

 java -version
 ```
 3. If your Java version is below 1.8, please update using [install java](https://java.com/en/download/manual.jsp) or the latest version is also available in this repo [here](https://github.com/scrntnstrnglr/SpotifyVisualization/tree/master/install)
+4. A stable internt connection as the application includes certain http requests to fetch image files.

 # How to run: